GPs vote overwhelmingly to begin industrial action which could last ‘months’

 More than 8,500 GPs took part in a vote, the British Medical Association (BMA) said, with 98.3% backing collective action.

-Experts have warned that the move “could exacerbate access problems” for patients.
+Experts have warned that the move “could exacerbate access problems” for patients and have a knock-on effect on the wider health service as more people turn to services like pharmacies, 111 and A&E departments.

-The BMA will encourage surgeries to choose from a list of 10 actions.
+As part of the action, the BMA will encourage surgeries to choose from a list of 10 actions, with practices able to choose how many they implement.

-These include GPs limiting the number of patients they see each day to 25, refusing to share patient data unless it is in the best interest of the patient, and referring patients directly to specialists rather than following NHS processes.
+These include GPs limiting the number of patients they see each day to 25, choosing to not perform work they are not formally contracted to do, refusing to share patient data unless it is in the best interest of the patient, and referring patients directly to specialists rather than following NHS processes.

 Practices could also potentially ignore “rationing” restrictions by “prescribing whatever is in the patient’s best interest”.